breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 ## Dataflow graphs

-Suppose we have the function `f(a, b) = (a + b) * b` and want to compute `f(2, 3)`.
+Suppose we have the function `f(a, b) = (a + b) * b` and want to evaluate `f(2, 3)`.
 For operators, we will need two tricks.
 First, all operators will retain their state, i.e. `1`s along all operator diagonals.
 Second, when applying the operator, we will combine values using the operator instead of performing a sum.

 <table>
 <tr>